 Approximately 739,718 individuals have records that can be linked across all sectors and 2.02 million have records in at least two sectors.
-The reason there is a high number (1.3 million) of K-12 records with no match is because more than half of MSDE data is K-8 students - a population generally not engaged in higher education or the workforce and therefore not able to be matched to another sector.
+The

 B. Match Rate

 The Center calculates match rates based on the number of 12th grade students from Maryland public schools with a record in at least one other education or workforce sector.
 The Center's match rate has remained at 94% over time.1 The high match rate indicates strong data matching routines and provides confidence in the system.
 Table 2 provides a breakdown of the match rate for each cohort year.